Bernardo-MG/Tabletop-Pendragon-Framework-API/readme.md

-# Tabletop's Pendragon API library
+# Tabletop's Pendragon Ruleset API
-API defining an extension to use the Tabletop project for the RPG Pendragon.
+Ruleset API for the RPG Pendragon.

 ### Webpage
 Currently the project has no webpage.